dChancellor/sudoku-solver/README.md

 ## Sudoku Solver

-A simple web app that pulls todays' New York Times sudoku games and provides a client showing a solution using a backtracking algorithm.
+A simple web app that pulls today's New York Times sudoku games and provides a client showing a solution using a backtracking algorithm.

 ### Setup